-Sprint Technique Warm up drills
+Sprint Technique Drills

 Drills should be conducted wearing trainers and not spikes.
 In all the drills, the coach/athlete should ensure a tall and relaxed posture with a correct range of movement of the arms.
 Check for